romainbessugesmeusy/ai-essay/content/essay/chapter1-imitation.md

 ### Language Acquisition and AI Models: A Comparative Perspective

 Language acquisition showcases the power of imitation in human learning.
 As children, we learn to speak by listening to and imitating the sounds, words, and sentence structures used by those around us.
-This process, known as "echoic imitation" (Kuhl, 2004), helps us practice articulating sounds and words.
+This process helps us practice articulating sounds and words.
 Gradually, we develop an understanding of language rules and meanings, enabling us to communicate effectively with others.

 AI models like GPT-3 also learn language through imitation.
 They process vast amounts of linguistic data in order to